Dobe-Solutions/sharp-heif-lambda-layer/README.md

 ```

 When building for a platform other than your host's, make sure that your Docker installation supports [building multi-platform images](https://docs.docker.com/build/building/multi-platform/).

+Prebuilt binaries can be downloaded for `x86_64` but not for `arm64` (as long as Github Actions doesn't offer a proper ARM image).